 What is Geofoam?

 We use a special foam that has a slow cure time that is injected under high pressure.
 When the foam is pumped into the ground via pre-drilled ports, it will sink deep into the soil, finding any available channels and then curing out.
-It has been used to lift sunken highways as well as leveling out sidewalks.
+It has been used to lift sunken highways as well as level out sidewalks.

-Why Use Foam Over Mudjacking:
+Why Use Foam Over Mudjacking?

 There are other reasons for using geofoam, too.
 Even though closed-cell foam is very dense, it’s much lighter when compared to the conventional mudjacking to fix sinking concrete structures.
 The reason the structure is sinking in the first place is because of weight.

 By injecting foam you can achieve the same results under the surface of the soil.
-With geofoam injected under the surface, the foam will act as a root to hold the soil together and make a barrier that is unseen.
+With expanding geofoam under the surface, the foam will act as a root to hold the soil together and make a barrier that is unseen.
 The top layer of dirt can then be held in place by vegetation.